Craig Vetter

 1978 Vetter Kawasaki

 1978 Vetter Kawasaki KZ1000 AMA Superbike.
-(Photograph courtesy of Craig Vetter)

 Team Vetter’s experience with their KZ1000 Superbike, along with Craig’s earlier experience on Rickman Kawasakis, led to the design and development of the Mystery Ship.